allan-simon/docker-dev-js/README.md

-## Devbox for python projects using docker
+## Devbox for javascript/react projects using docker

 ### What you will get at the end

    * a docker container in which you can SSH in
-   * (optional) Vim: with YouCompleMe / Syntastic  and my vimrc (that you can easily replace by yours)
+   * node, npm, yarn and tern
+   * (optional) neovim: with deoplete ,
    * (optional) Zsh: with my zshrc (that you can replace by yours)

 ### Requirements